A summer-loving fruit salad with mandarin oranges, pineapple, and pears mixed with mini marshmallows and vanilla greek yogurt.

 Creamy Fruit Salad

 - Empty mandarin oranges, pineapple chunks, and cut pear halves into a strainer over the sink.
 Let the fruit sit in the strainer for 15-20 minutes, tossing the contents periodically.
-Fruit is ready once it's been thoroughly drained of excess juice.
+Fruit is ready once it's been thoroughly drained of all excess juice.

 - In a large bowl, mix together marshmallows and greek yogurt.

-- Cover bowl (or move to a sealable container) and chill in the refrigerator for at least 2 hours.
-Keep creamy fruit salad chilled until serving.
+- Cover bowl (or move to a sealable container) and chill creamy fruit salad in the refrigerator for at least 2 hours.
+Keep chilled until serving.